-Engr.
-A. N. M. Golam Shabbir, Focal Point Tauhidul Ashraf FCS, Member Abdul Bareque, Member Raihan Uddin Ahammad FCA, Member Md.
-Salah Uddin Pallab, Member Secretary
+Tauhidul Ashraf FCS, Chairman Engr.
+A. N. M. Golam Shabbir Abdul Bareque Mohammad Balayet Hossain Md.
+Salah Uddin Pallab

-- Ensure whether the employees are complying with the ethical principles and code of business conduct. - Review and evaluate compliance of laws, rulesand regulations. - Identification of areas of improvement and planning of training for development of ethicalpractices. - Analysis of existing laws, rules and regulations and identification of problems and making recommendation for solving those problems. - Developing job evaluation guidelines and rewarding the performers with integrity, implementation of e-governance system. - Review whether the Company's business is conducted ethically and in socially responsible manner.
+- Ensure whether the employees are complying with the ethical principles and code of business conduct. - Review and evaluate compliance of laws, rules and regulations.

-- Conducted Ethical Committee meeting monthly basis. - Reviewed on regular basis the complaint /suggestions received from customers at Head Office as well as in the Branch officesand suggested for improvement.
+- Identification of areas of improvement and planning of training for development of ethical practices. - Analysis of existing laws, rules and regulations and identification of problems and making recommendation for solving those problems. - Developing job evaluation guidelines and rewarding the performers with integrity. - Review whether the Company's business is conducted ethically and in socially responsible manner.

-- Reviewed on regular basis complaint / suggestions from the employees at Head Office as well as in the Branch offices. - Arranged various in-house training sessions with aim to creating awareness among the employees regarding ethical practice. - Published diary in corporating 'Chorai Chorai Shuddhachar' for public awareness against corruption.
+- Conducted Ethical Committee meeting monthly basis. - Reviewed on regular basis the complaint/ suggestions received from customers at Head Office as well as in the Branch offices and suggested for improvement. - Reviewed on regular basis complaint/ suggestions from the employees. - Arranged various in-house training sessions by internal & external expertise with an aim to create awareness among the employees regarding ethical practice. - Published diary and office envelope incorporating 'Chorai Chorai Shuddhachar' for public awarance against corruption. - Published paper advertisement in the top circulated daily news paper incorporating 'Chorai Chorai Shuddhachar' for public awarance against corruption. - Published integrity features on company social page Facebook every week. - Published integrity features on social page Linkedin every week.